awsdocs/aws-iot-sitewise-user-guide/doc_source/administer-portals.md

 1. On the **Assign users** page, select the check box for the users to add to the portal\.
 **Note**
-If you use AWS SSO as your identity store, and you're signed in to your AWS Organizations master account, you can choose **Create user** to create an AWS SSO user\.
+If you use AWS SSO as your identity store, and you're signed in to your AWS Organizations management account, you can choose **Create user** to create an AWS SSO user\.
 AWS SSO sends the new user an email for them to set their password\.
 You can then assign the user to the portal as a user\.
 For more information, see [Manage identities in AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-sso.html.html)\.
 ![\[The "Assign users" page.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-portal-assign-users-console.png)

 1. Choose **Assign users**\.